Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Height for teammates.
 			// 4th number = Height for assistant killers.
 			"Jump Height Reward"			"75.0,75.0,75.0,75.0"

+			// Allow survivors to perform actions while on ladders.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 4
+			// Character limit for each value: 1
+			// --
+			// Minimum value for each: 0 (OFF)
+			// Maximum value for each: 1 (ON)
+			// --
+			// 1st number = Allow actions for killers.
+			// 2nd number = Allow actions for assistants.
+			// 3rd number = Allow actions for teammates.
+			// 4th number = Allow actions for assistant killers.
+			"Ladder Actions Reward"			"1,1,1,1"

 			// Allow a number of Witches to be instantly killed as a reward to survivors.
 			// Note: This setting can be used for standard Tanks.